run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-elasticity.md

         runai submit filler2 -i ubuntu  -g 1 --interactive --command -- sleep infinity runai submit elastic2 -i gcr.io/run-ai-demo/quickstart -g 2 --elastic

-*   This would start a filler job on 1 GPU and attempt to start another unattended job with 2 GPUs
+*   This would start a filler Job on 1 GPU and attempt to start another unattended Job with 2 GPUs

-*   Follow up on the job's progress by running:
+*   Follow up on the Job's progress by running:

         runai list jobs